crockpotveggies/tinderbox/README.md

 Another [@crockpotveggies](https://twitter.com/crockpotveggies) experiment.

 **Heads up!** As soon as you turn on this bot, it WILL start messaging all of your contacts.
-Please also check out the **Support** section below and the [Wiki](https://github.com/crockpotveggies/tinderbox/wiki) for tips on getting started.
+Please also check out the **Support** section below (the original author is no longer supporting this software) and the [Wiki](https://github.com/crockpotveggies/tinderbox/wiki) for tips on getting started.
 You will probably want to customize the messages.
 To do so, edit this [file](https://github.com/crockpotveggies/tinderbox/blob/master/app/models/bot/tasks/message/FunMessages.scala) then re-build the app using [these instructions](https://github.com/crockpotveggies/tinderbox/wiki/Editing-the-Code).

 ## What is Tinderbox?